Refugee and Humanitarian Program

 Total funding for the Adult Migrant English Program (AMEP) has increased slightly from $21.7 million to just under $22 million.

 $3.4 million has been allocated for guardianship, monitoring and settlement support arrangements for Unaccompanied Humanitarian Minors (a slight increase from $3.3 million in the previous year).
 An additional contribution of $600,000 has been allocated for the construction of a multicultural centre in Mirrabooka, Western Australia.
 A contribution of $1 million towards the construction of the centre was included in the 2008-09 budget.

 From 2010-11, the Diverse Australia Program and the National Action Plan to Build Social Cohesion, Harmony and Security will be amalgamated into the Diversity and Social Cohesion Program, to which $3.5 million has been allocated.
 This measure aims to produce a saving of $1.1 million over four years.

-Onshore reception and processing of asylum seekers
+Onshore reception and processing of people seeking asylum

 Funding for the Immigration Advice and Application Assistance Scheme (IAAAS) for onshore asylum applicants has been increased from $2.6 million to around $3 million.